Life is very, very stupid.

 Recall that I ranted in this space not long ago about the unnecessary grief inherent in turning every common household item into a computer.
-Well, this stove was a multi-function computer which also, as a sideline, heated things.
+Well, this stove was a multi-function computer which also, as a sideline, applied heat to objects.
 It had no knobs or analog buttons, it was all gloss black touch screen, like an iPad, and you could get it to do all sorts of things – if you wanted to cook, say, a turkey, it offered you about 35 ways to go about it, and its self-clean feature took the thing up to about 650 degrees C, so that required a couple of extra authorizing steps, sort of like the failsafe procedures attending the use of thermonuclear weapons.
 Lots and lots of features and functionality.
 It made little sing-song noises when you activated this or that cooking process.
 It was gorgeous.
 It could have been used as a prop in the 1990 iteration of Star Trek.

-Thus was a very simple device, already perfected when my parents bought their first home – the electric range – rendered complex, confusing, and, of course, prone to breakdown.
+Thus was a very simple device, already functionally perfected when my parents bought their first home – the electric range – rendered complex, confusing, and, of course, prone to breakdown.
 You can guess what it started to do, right?

 My fucking stove started giving me error messages.